tpavelchak/movielist/README.md

 ### Running Tests

-Tests can be run using `python manage.py test`.
+Tests can be run by the command `python manage.py test` in case of using a virtual environment.
+Run the command `docker-compose run web python manage.py test` in case of using docker.

 ## Coding style